Trail Running Guide: Everything You Need to Know

 Gives Your Brain a Workout

-With the constant guessing, watching your footing, and checking your mileage and location, phew, your brain is definitely engaged with trail running.
+With the constant guessing, watching your footing, and checking your mileage and location, phew, your brain is definitely engaged when running on trails.
+Road runners also get a respite from the usual pavement pounding while enjoying the natural environment.

 Strenghtens Your Muscles